 Each cyclist will be mailed their t-shirt before September 10th at the address given during registration.

 Do I need to ride a specific distance?

 I am not part of a Team, how can I find others who are riding for NEPR in my area?

-This is a very unusual year and we are learning as we go.
 Our hope is that we will be able to make connections via email if we know of groups riding in your area.
 Cyclists and groups in each area must make sure they are compliant with local ordinances regarding the size of gatherings allowed, at the time of the ride.

 Please reach out to firstname.lastname@example.org if you are riding solo or as a couple and hope to connect to a larger group.

 Can you recommend any routes in my area?

 Because we will have cyclists riding all over the country as part of our Synchronized Ride, we cannot make recommendations on specific routes.
 However, please consider that this is not a supported ride and pick a place where you will have access to things you may need, especially for longer rides; bathrooms, water, food.
 Many of our cyclists have chosen to do shorter rides on existing bike trails.
 Others will select routes that cyclists may have posted on MapMyRide or Strava.

 Absolutely!
 Even though we aren’t riding together, all registered cyclists (or parents of cyclists under age 18) agreed to the abide by the Rules of the Road.
 Please do the right thing and be safe!

 Do I need to purchase tickets for the Pre-Ride Dinner?